fu4303/macarthur.me/_posts/2020-03-30-clean-up-your-redux-store-listeners-when-component-state-updates/index.md

 ---
 title: Clean Up Your Redux Store Listeners When Component State Updates
-open_graph: >-
+ogImage: >-
   https://images.unsplash.com/photo-1529700215145-58542a1f36b6?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1200&q=100
 ---

 I'm writing a Gutenberg block for [TypeIt](https://typeitjs.com) that'll allow content creators to easily drop typewriter effects into WordPress.
 The Gutenberg infrastructure is heavily rooted in the React ecosystem, so building a block feels very much like building a React application.

 One piece of this ecosystem that's new to me, however, is [Redux](https://redux.js.org/), and soon after I dove into it, I ran into a problem that had my head tilting for quite some time -- enough time to warrant writing it down in case I ever need to explain it to myself again.